 In spite of being enlightened by progressive beliefs and endowed with achievements that make our life easier, there is no doubt that humanity is found in a rapid moral decline.
 The idea of the superhuman, "the fittest" race, has lead to World War II, and the Bolshevik view of accelerated social evolution has lead to millions of deaths in the Soviet Union.
-The descendents of these two theories can easily influence decisions of the people in power, and soon cause a nuclear catastrophe.
+The descendants of these two theories can easily influence decisions of the people in power, and soon cause a nuclear catastrophe.

 It has to be obvious that we are increasingly distancing ourselves from the only belief that causes harmony, peace and well being, which is a far greater accomplishment than all the scientific breakthroughs of the past 500 years.

 Even though a multitude of philosophers, social theorists and intellectuals of all colours and shapes call Christianity a thing of the past, it remains the only possible enlightenment in this world of ours.
 It has led humans out of spiritual darkness, and it has lifted them above the rest of the creation.
 It is the only way to escape the misery of our bodily confinement and restore the union with our Creator.
 Far from being progressive, the prevalent beliefs in the post-Christian world we now live in is just a regression into paganism.